 A diploma/Bachelor’s degree in one of the relevant healthcare professions is a mandatory requirement for the admission.

-The First-level short specialisation degree in Coordination of Health Professions is divided in eight modules, as described below:
+The courses offered by the First-level short specialisation degree in Coordination of Health Professions are divided into three thematic areas:

-Analysis and assessment of healthcare systems.
-Corporate operations: economic and financial dimensions.
-The balance model.
+The analysis and evaluation of health systems.
+Business operations: economic and financial dimensions.
+The budget model.
 Cost analysis: basic concepts and techniques.
-Funding systems.
+Financing systems.
+The public sector and the management of the employment relationship.

-Organizational analysis and planning.
-Coordination methods and techniques.
-Human resource management: processes and methods.
+Organizational analysis and design.
+Methods and techniques for coordination.
+People management: processes and methods.
 Leadership.
-Training in the operating unit.
-Planning and implementing changes into the operating unit.
+Training in the operational unit.
+The design and implementation of change in the operating unit.

-The role and practice concerning the operating processes.
-Professional quality as the framework to integrate method, technique and science.
-User and service classification methods.
-Organizational and process context analysis tools and models; assessment and comparison tools and models for organizational choices and decisions aimed at professional development.
+The role and practice in reference to operational processes.
+Professional quality as an area of integration of method, technique and science.
+User and performance classification methods.
+Organizational context and process analysis models and tools, evaluation and comparison models and tools for organizational choices and decisions for the purposes of professional development.

-The main scholars and their models to understand motivation to professional commitment and use it as element to develop the overall organizational quality and the organizational sentiment in particular.
+The main scholars and the models they propose to understand the motivation for professional commitment and to use it as an element of development of general organizational quality and of the organizational climate in particular.

-Medical practice ethical analysis methods.
-Ethical questions in intensive care, long-term treatments and palliative care.
-Ethical committees for medical practice.
+Methodology for the ethical analysis of clinical practice.
+Ethical issues in intensive care, long-term care, palliative care.
+Ethics committees for clinical practice.

-Module 7: Healthcare indicators and healthcare quality statistics
+• Health indicators and statistics for healthcare quality

 Demand/accessibility indicators.
 Activity indicators.
 Resource indicators.
-Outcome indicators.
-Applications to relevant corporate phenomena for healthcare professions.
+Result indicators (outcome).
+Applications to business phenomena of interest to healthcare professions.
 Efficiency, effectiveness and performance indicators.
 Healthcare quality project indicators.

 Students will be supported during the entire Second-level short specialisation degree.
 Attendees will be able to participate in a series of interesting events, such as conferences, seminars, workshops, held by national and international experts, as well as meetings organized with other Second-level short specialisation degree on common topics.